colinmcardell/SwiftMonome/README.md

 ### Events

-Events are handled by closures or delegation.
+Events are handled by closures and/or delegation.

 ```swift
 // Adding a event handling closure to respond to grid button events